 Below are three sample SEL survey scales covering the following competencies: self-efficacy, growth mindset, and social-awareness.
 Each scale consists of 5-9 items with a 5-point answer scale.
 The entire survey (with all four scales) typically takes students 15-20 minutes to complete.
 The scales are intended to be administered to students in grades 5-12.

-To inquire about how TransformEd can assist your school, district, or state in identifying, field testing, and employing measures of students’ MESH competencies, please contact us at 617.453.9750 or [email protected]
+To inquire about how TransformEd can assist your school, district, or state in identifying, field testing, and employing measures of students’ social-emotional competencies, please contact us at 617.453.9750 or [email protected]

 In this section, please think about your learning in general.

 Please indicate how true each of the following statements is for you: